 2. Go outside

 If you live in a more urban area, you could try to walk around your neighborhood while keeping a healthy distance from others.
+Be sure to keep a mask with you to wear when you’re unable to avoid being in close contact with people.
 If you are unable to go outside without coming into close contact with others, you can at least open your windows for some fresh air until social distancing recommendations change.

 3. Keep your brain active